Federacja-Inicjatyw-Oswiatowych/3xP/pages/another-page.md

 ---
-layout: flashcard
+layout: page
-title: Inna fiszka
+title: Inna strona
 ---

 A to inna fiszka